-The newest Maserati is a rival for vehicles like the Mercedes-Benz CLS, the Audi A7, BMW's 6-Series Gran Coupe, and the Jaguar XF.
-It's priced from about $72,000 and runs up to more than $78,000 for the all-wheel-drive Ghibli S Q4.
+The Ghibli is a rival for vehicles like the Mercedes-Benz CLS, the Audi A7, BMW's 6-Series Gran Coupe, and the Jaguar XF.
+It's priced from about $72,000 and runs up to more than $80,000 for the all-wheel-drive Ghibli S Q4.

 Maserati says the Ghibli accelerates to 60 mph in just 5.0 seconds, topping out at 177 mph.

-An 8-speed automatic transmission is standard on all Ghibli models, and it offers a manual-shift mode that keeps the car from over-revving, but otherwise lets the drive choose the shift points either by the shift lever or the paddles.
-The standard car is rear-wheel drive; Maserati's Q4 all-wheel-drive system was new for 2015, and adds just a touch over 100 pounds to the car, distributing torque from the rear to the front when wheelspin is detected.
+An 8-speed automatic transmission is standard on all Ghibli models, and it offers a manual-shift mode that keeps the car from over-revving, but otherwise lets the driver choose the shift points either by the shift lever or the paddles.
+The standard car is rear-wheel drive; Maserati's Q4 all-wheel-drive system was new for 2015, and adds just a touch over 100 pounds to the car, distributing torque to the front when wheelspin is detected.

-There's also a choice of driving modes, from economy, normal, and sport to a mode with all stability control turned off.
+There's a choice of driving modes, from Economy, Normal, and Sport to a mode with all stability control turned off.
 You may not want to venture that far out of safety's range, but if you do, the reward is very good handling.
 The Ghibli has good weight balance for a sedan, and rides on a double-wishbone front suspension, and five-link rear suspension.

 The Ghibli's not a small or light car—it checks in with a 118-inch wheelbase, an overall length of just over 195 inches, and a curb weight hovering in the 4,100-pound range.
 It cossets the driver and front passenger beautifully, with fine leathers and well-finished plastics edged in metallic trim throughout.
 The front bucket seats could use more lumbar support, but the backrests are wonderfully bolstered, and slathered in leather with piping and embroidered logos, just like the rest of the cabin.